 Chartered in 1996

-Over the past twenty-three years, our organization has grown and the need has become greater of families and organizations not only in Lemont, but the Lockport and Homer Glen communities as well.
+Over the past twenty-five years, our organization has grown and the need has become greater of families and organizations not only in Lemont, but the Lockport and Homer Glen communities as well.

 The SERTOMA Foundation, an international charity, believes that universal communication, whether heard, seen or spoken, is the key to human understanding.
 The purpose of the SERTOMA Foundation is to support the approved charitable and educational programs of our SERTOMA family through effective fund raising, investment of funds and the distribution of proceeds.